Chong Tat Kong 張德康 (pinyin Zhang Dekang) (1919-2002) and Cecilia Nyuk Sim Choong 張玉心

 daughter Maureen Ong of Taiping, Malaysia, nurse and hospital manager;

-daughter Esther Change of Sydney, Australia, university nursing professor;
+daughter Dr. Esther Chang of Sydney, Australia, university nursing professor;

 daughter Cecilia Tatarchuk of Cooranbong, Australia, nurse;